From the cost to picking the right cow, breeding, calving, milking, and more learn the basics of keeping a family milk cow on the homestead.

 After you bring her into the milking parlor, you will want to brush her if she’s dirty.
 Brushing is a great way to bond with your cow.
 To them, it’s the same as being lovingly licked by another member of the herd.
 It’s also a good way to check her body condition and make sure she’s getting enough to eat.
 I tend to brush before milking in the winter (when she’s dirtier) and after milking in the summer to apply and distribute homemade fly spray.

 To clean the teats you’ll want to use a mild detergent such as BioKleen or Dr. Bronners.
-Our cow is genetically predisposed to mastitis (even when you wouldn’t expect it such as late lactation) so we use an iodine based teat wash which though it isn’t natural, is more effective at getting the teats disinfected.
+Our family milk cow is genetically predisposed to mastitis (even when you wouldn’t expect it such as late lactation) so we use an iodine based teat wash which though it isn’t natural, is more effective at getting the teats disinfected.
 We use disposable paper towels or blue shop towels to clean the udder and teats to minimize laundry contamination.
 In the winter, you may need to use hair clippers to trim the hair from around the teats.
 Some breeds have hairier udders than others.

 The first few squirts of milk have the highest bacterial count and should not be added to your milk.
 You can just squirt them onto the ground or into the dirty paper towels.